 Some of the factors that will be considered upon receiving a request include:

-Decisions for early access will be made on a fair and equitable basis for each investigational therapy.
+Decisions for expanded access will be made on a fair and equitable basis for each investigational therapy.
 Each disease we are studying may have different specific criteria due to the differences in urgency and known data on safety and efficacy.

 Requests for early access to investigational therapies must be made by a qualified physician.
 You and your family should discuss your situation with your treating physician, including current status, available treatment options, and reason for considering treatment with an investigational therapy.
 Your physician should make the request for early access on your behalf.
 It is important that early access requests are made by medically trained personnel in order to avoid delays.